Kangonaut/aegis-athena/mission-docs/console.md

 In this command, the first `<PART-ID>` represents the EPS Controller's ID, while the second `<PART-ID>` identifies the specific battery's ID to be set for use.

-Interpreting and implementing these configurations, the EPS controller effectively directs power activity within the S.P.A.C.E.C.R.A.F.T. module.
+Interpreting and implementing these configurations, the EPS controller effectively directs power activity within the SPACECRAFT module.
 As such, it ensures the robust functioning of the spacecraft's electrical system, substantiating the reliability and success of the lunar mission.

 #### 3.7.4.8 SPS Controller